Bereavement and grief

 Tyneside and Northumberland Mind has a telephone support line which offers listening, practical and emotional support to anyone over 16.
 It’s open 7 days a week 8am to 10pm.

-Mental health listening services and support groups are available to support people in Newcastle.
-There are a number of telephone helplines and online resources
+Mental health listening services, counselling and support groups are available to support people in Newcastle.
+Read more on InformationNOW about telephone helplines and online resources

 Bereavement Advice Centre is a free helpline and web-based information service.
 They give practical information and advice and signposting on the many issues and procedures that face us after the death of someone close